drug-design/course/docs/chapters/protein-structure.md

 ### Protein Folding
 *[Protein Folding]: A spontaneous process directed by the physical and chemical properties of the amino acid sequence that dictate the folding of a protein into a particular conformation.

-The process by which a linear amino acid sequence of a protein is converted into a precise three-dimensional architecture is a key issue in biochemistry, and is known as the 'protein folding' problem.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/protein-folding-502ae9dc'><i class='fa fa-play' aria-hidden='true'></i></button>The process by which a linear amino acid sequence of a protein is converted into a precise three-dimensional architecture is a key issue in biochemistry, and is known as the 'protein folding' problem.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[protein folding]: A spontaneous process directed by the physical and chemical properties of the amino acid sequence that dictate the folding of a protein into a particular conformation.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer